rbisdorff/Digraph3/docSphinx/tutorial.rst

    Solving the seminal best choice recommendation problem

-Finally, in :numref:`roy66V1B` Lines 1,7 and 15, our *Rubis* choice recommendation confirms, with the help of the initial and terminal kernels of digraph *g*, that alternatives *a6* and *a5* are potential first choice candidates and alternatives  *a3* and *a2* are potential last choice candidates.
-The *graphviz* drawing of the corresponding strict outranking digraph, oriented by the initial and terminal kernels, shows its transitive structure (Line 23-25).
+Finally, in :numref:`roy66V1B`, our *Rubis* best choice recommendation confirms, with the help of the initial and terminal kernels of the corresponding strict outranking digraph (Lines 1,7 and 16), that alternatives *a6* and *a5* are potential first choice candidates and alternatives  *a3* and *a2* are potential last choice candidates.
+The *graphviz* drawing of the strict outranking digraph, oriented by the initial and terminal kernels, shows its transitive structure (see :numref:`roy66V1Figures`).

 .. code-block:: pycon
    :name: roy66V1B
    :caption: The Rubis choice recommendation
    :linenos:
-   :emphasize-lines: 1,7,15,23-25
+   :emphasize-lines: 1,7,13-14,16,22-27

-   >>> g.showChoiceRecommendation('Rubis')
+   >>> g.showRubisBestChoiceRecommendation(CoDual=True)
     Rubis choice recommendation
     ***********************
      First choice recommendation(s) (BCR)